Lens

 Chapter 1 — Lens and the Practice of Asking

-Lens is an animal-tween who carries a small magnifying-glass on a leather thong.
+Lens is an animal-tween.
+She carries a small magnifying-glass.
+It hangs on a leather thong around her neck.

 She holds the lens.
 She asks.
 She listens.